sderose/zsh_argparse/README.md

       'max:int=10[Stop after this many errors]' \
       'out:path=foo.log[Where to write results]' \
       'quiet|q:store_true[Show fewer messages]' \
-      'format:choice(xml,json,yaml)[Output format]'
+      'format:choices(xml,json,yaml)[Output format]'
 ```

-4: Apply the parser to the actual arguments.
-The resulting values are stored
+4: Use the parser on the actual arguments.
-in an associative array named for your parser name plus "__results",
-or in separate variables named for each option (choose which way by
-using the `--var_style` option on `parse_new`).
 Errors such as unrecognized option or a value not matching what is required
 for a given option, are reported, and cause zerg_parse to return a
 non-zero return code, which you may use to leave your function if desired: